baranseldinc/rollic-game/README.md

 ## _The Simplest Way to Add and Search in Games World_

 GameStore is an application that provides users to simply add their games and make search for all games.
+No backend functionality for storing so we keep data of uploaded files as base64 in the browser

 ## Features